Over-parameterised Shallow Neural Networks with Asymmetrical Node Scaling: Global Convergence Guarantees and Feature Learning: Introduction

 \section{Introduction}

 The training of neural networks typically involves the minimisation of a non-convex objective function.
 However, first-order optimisation methods, such as gradient descent (GD) and its variants, often find solutions with low training error.
-To gain a better understanding of this phenomenon, one fruitful direction of research has been to analyse the properties of GD training of over-parameterised (or large-width) neural networks; that is, neural networks where the number $\nnodes$ of hidden nodes is very large.
-In particular, under a ``$\sqrt{1/\nnodes}$" scaling of the hidden nodes, \citet{Jacot2018} have shown that, as the number of nodes $m$ tends to infinity, the solution obtained by GD coincides with that of kernel regression under a so-called limiting \textit{Neural Tangent Kernel} (NTK).
-Under the same node scaling, called \textit{NTK scaling}, theoretical guarantees for the global convergence and generalisation properties have then been obtained for large (but finite) width neural networks \cite{Du2019,Du2019a,Oymak2020,Arora2019a,Bartlett2021}.

-However, it has been noted in a number of articles \cite{Chizat2019,Yang2019,Arora2019a} that in this large-width regime, feature learning does not occur; consequently, for large-width neural networks under the NTK scaling, GD training is performed in a \textit{lazy training} regime, in contrast with the typical feature-learning regime exhibited in deep neural networks.
+To gain a better understanding of this phenomenon, one fruitful direction of research has been to analyse properties of GD training of over-parameterised, large-width neural networks; that is, neural networks where the number $\nnodes$ of hidden nodes in a given layer is very large.
+In particular, under a ``$\sqrt{1/\nnodes}$'' scaling of the hidden nodes, \citet{Jacot2018} have shown that, as the number of nodes $m$ tends to infinity, the solution obtained by GD achieves zero training error, and coincides with that of kernel regression under a so-called limiting \textit{Neural Tangent Kernel} (NTK).
+Under the same node scaling, called \textit{NTK scaling}, quantitative theoretical guarantees for the global convergence and generalisation properties have then been obtained for large (but finite) width neural networks \cite{Du2019,Du2019a,Oymak2020,Arora2019a,Bartlett2021}.
+However, it has been noted in a number of articles \cite{Chizat2019,Yang2019,Arora2019a, Yang2021} that under NTK scaling, feature learning does not occur and GD training is performed in a \textit{lazy-training} regime, in contrast with the typical feature-learning regime exhibited in deep neural networks.